chaotictoejam/VANETTutorials/README.md

 In this video, you will learn how to set up your OMNET++ environment, create your own workspace, and learn how to run INET, VEINs, and SUMO.

 You can watch the video here: https://youtu.be/PfAWhrmoYgM

+## How to Create a new OMNET++ Project that references INET and Veins

+This video will show you how to create a new OMNET++ project that works with both INET and Veins.

+You can watch the video here: https://youtu.be/mGvhbrw05sQ